JWBurgers/deciphering-bitcoin/References.md

 Hunt, Bishop.
 1935.
 The joint-stock company in England, 1800-1825. *Journal of Political Economy*, 43, 1-33.

+Hunt, Edwin.
+1994. *The Medieval Super-Companies: A Study of the Peruzzi Company of Florence*.
+Cambridge: Cambridge University Press.

 Ireland, Paddy.
 1984.
 The rise of the limited liability company. *International Journal of the Sociology of the Law*, 12, 239-60.

 Jacobs, Joseph.
 1893. *The Jews of Angevin England*.
 London: David Nutt.